Season’s Strolling through Cape Cod & the Islands

 Skip the stress of Black Friday by doing some local shopping.
 You’ll find one-of-a-kind gifts at the 21st Annual Thanksgiving Weekend Artisans Festival in West Tisbury, November 24 and 25.
 Meet artists from throughout the Vineyard, learn about their creative process, and pick up treasures from handmade sweaters and soap to furniture made from reclaimed wood.

-On the Upper Cape, don’t miss Heritage Museums & Gardens’ event, “Gardens Aglow,” featuring nine miles of holiday lights.
+On the Upper Cape, don’t miss Heritage Museums & Gardens’ event, “Gardens Aglow,” featuring 12 and a half miles of holiday lights.
 The 2,000 strands of lights are accompanied by music and dance performances, holiday crafts, and a model train exhibit made of natural materials.
 Running through December, the event is one of many in Sandwich’s month-long “Holly Days,” which includes breakfast with Santa, caroling, a tree lighting, and Shop Small Saturday in support of local businesses, among many other events.

 If you just can’t get enough of holiday lights, check out Mashpee’s annual Christmas parade on December 9.
 This evening parade features floats illuminated with festive lights and live music.
 The parade winds through Mashpee Commons and ends at South Cape Village.